ExtensityAI/symbolicai/README.md

 ## 🕷️ Interpretability, Testing & Debugging

 Perhaps one of the greatest benefits of using neuro-symbolic programming is, that we can get a clear understanding of how well our LLMs understand simple operations.
 Specifically we gain knowledge about if, and at which point they fail, enabling us to follow their StackTraces and determine the failure points.
-Neuro-symbolic programming allows us to debug the model predictions and understand how they came about.
-In our case, this is done by unit test them to detect conceptual misalignments.
+In our case, neuro-symbolic programming allows us to debug the model predictions based on dedicated unit test for simple operations.
+To detect conceptual misalignments we can also use a chain of neuro-symbolic operations and validate the generative process.
+This is of course not a perfect solution, since the verification may also be error prone, but it gives us at least a principle way to detect conceptual flaws and biases in our LLMs.

 ### Unit Testing Models

 Since our premise is to divide and conquer complex problems, we can curate conceptual unit test and target very specific and tracktable sub-problems.
-The resulting measure, i.e. success rate of model predictions, can then be used to evaluate their conceptual performance, and hint towards undesired flaws or biases.
+The resulting measure, i.e. success rate of the model prediction, can then be used to evaluate their performance, and hint towards undesired flaws or biases.

-This allows us to design domain-specific benchmarks and see how well general learners, such as GPT-3, adapt to these tasks.
+This allows us to design domain-specific benchmarks and see how well general learners, such as GPT-3, adapt with certain prompts to a set of tasks.

-For example, we can write a fuzzy comparison operation, that can take in digits and strings alike and perform a semantic comparison.
+For example, we can write a fuzzy comparison operation, that can take in digits and strings alike, and perform a semantic comparison.
 LLMs can then be asked to evaluate these expressions.
-Often times, these LLMs still fail to understand the semantic meaning of these tokens and give wrong answers.
+Often times, these LLMs still fail to understand the semantic equivalence of tokens in digits vs strings and give wrong answers.

 The following code snipped shows a unit test to perform semantic comparison of numbers (between digits and strings):